Brexit: Essential Guidance for Importers & Exporters

 - Certificate of origin (if required by customs in the buyer’s country)

 - Import licence (for certain goods)

 Road haulage has short lead times, so paperwork and import/export clearances will need to be taken care of before trucks have been loaded, in order to avoid costly delays.

 The government has also unveiled the Trader Support Service, which will provide customs support to companies trading between the UK and Northern Ireland from 1 January 2021.

 Working with a logistics or customs clearance partner will help keep your processes as efficient and cost-effective as possible.
 For a third party to manage customs procedures on your behalf, it will need written authority to act as your ‘direct representative’.
 However, you will still be liable for the accuracy of information on customs declarations, keeping records and the payment of customs duty and VAT.

 Here at HFS, we have received numerous enquiries about Brexit and the impact it could have on customers’ shipments.
-We are well prepared for any eventuality, so please feel free to get in touch to discuss your requirements or arrange a bespoke consultation with a member of the team.
+Please feel free to get in touch to discuss your requirements or arrange a bespoke consultation with a member of the team.